Quibusque/mva_analysis/README.md

 - ``--old``: use old variables (either this or ``--new`` is required)
 - ``--transf``: perform D,G variables transformation in TMVA
 - ``--out_dir``: output directory (required)

+To run the TMVA code you must have run the normal MVA analysis first with the same (new or old) variables to have the keras models files that will be used in the TMVA code.

 ### produce output plots
 Run the script ``run_plots.sh``